konveyor/tackle2-hub/hack/tool/README.md

 - ```tackle clean-all```
 - ```tackle import```

+**Note: This export/import functionality doesn't aim to be a backup/restore tool.
+E.g. it doesn't dump Keycloak data and it requires have the Tackle installation to be running on the destination cluster before importing the data.**

 ### Migrate data from running Tackle 1.2 to running Tackle 2 instance

 Migrate data updating refs to the seed objects matching to the destination Tackle 2 (tags, tag-types and job functions seeded).